shhac/OAFArchive/SPEC.md

-             entryType    byte         1    The type of entry this header is for, e.g. file, directory, etc. contentHashType    byte         1    The type of hash done on the content, e.g. None, CRC32 contentHash    long         8    The hash described by contentHashType, truncated to the first 8 bytes headerHashType    byte         1    The type of hash done on this header between (but not including) hCompression and headerHashType, e.g. None, CRC32 headerHash    long         8    The hash described by headerHashType, truncated to the first 8 bytes Marker.Close    byte[]      12    Marker to help searching for the file header
+             entryType    byte         1    The type of entry this header is for, e.g. file, directory, etc. contentHashType    byte         1    The type of hash done on the content, e.g. None, CRC32 contentHash    long         8    The hash described by contentHashType, truncated to the first 8 bytes Marker.Close    byte[]      12    Marker to help searching for the file header

 ---